-The Department of Teacher Education and the Special Education Program offer coursework leading to an Educational Diagnostician Certification.
-To obtain a recommendation for certification through Texas Woman’s University, an individual must have a master’s degree (preferably in education or an education-related field), three years of creditable teaching experience, a valid Texas teaching certificate, and completion of coursework (at least 18 semester credit hours, including EDSP 5863) on a plan of study leading to certification.
-After being admitted to the Graduate School and the Educational Diagnostician Program, the certification candidate must meet with his or her faculty advisor to develop a plan of study.
+To obtain a recommendation for certification through Texas Woman’s University, an individual must have a master’s degree (preferably in education or an education-related field), three years of creditable teaching experience, a valid Texas teaching certificate, and completion of coursework (at least 18 semester credit hours, including EDSP 5833, EDSP 5843, and EDSP 5863) on a plan of study leading to certification.
 The number of semester credit hours required and specific coursework varies depending on the student's academic preparation and experience.
-Further information about certification program plans of study and requirements for the TExES examination are located on the TWU Special Education website.
+More information can be found on the Special Education website.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."